 Whenever there is a lease, either verbal or written, Washington laws (Revised Code of Washington Chapter 59.18) allow tenants to obtain certain rights, for example, the right to obtain receipts for every payment and the right to know where the security deposit is being held.

 Note: These rights are automatic, which means they attach to either party even if the lease does not provide for them.

 Landlord Responsibilities in Washington

-Below is a list of common amenities that a Washington landlord may or may not be responsible (under state law) for providing and maintaining:
+Below is a list of common services that a Washington landlord may or may not be responsible (under state law) for providing and maintaining:

 |Cooling (air conditioning)||Not addressed|